ninbura/ffmpeg-context-commands/README.md

 Additionally, if there are new updates availble you will be prompted to update each time you run a command, you can always defer if wanted:

 # Errors
-If you run into errors at any point during the setup process or while running a command please head to the issues tab on this github page and detail the problem:
+If you run into errors at any point during the setup process or while running a command please head to the issues tab on this github page and detail the problem Test: